-I have a PhD and MA in sociology from the University of Chicago, and undergraduate degrees in History and Political Science from Universidad de Los Andes in Bogotá.
+I have a PhD in sociology from the University of Chicago, and undergraduate degrees in History and Political Science from Universidad de Los Andes in Bogotá.
 My ISS project, which marked a departure from the topics I researched during my doctorate, was funded and supported with postdoctoral positions at the Smithsonian National Air and Space Museum in Washington DC, the Free University of Berlin, Waseda University in Tokyo, and the British Academy.

 External impact and engagement

 "What is an Institutionalized Community of Data Users?
 NASA's GeneLab and the Analysis Working Groups."
 International Society for the History, Philosophy and Social Studies of Biology.
 Toronto, July 2023.